-The changes proposed here would replace the current arrangements, where a simple majority (i.e. over 50% of the votes cast) is required to recommend implementation of any UNC Modification Proposal.
+This proposed rule would replace the current arrangements, where a simple majority (i.e. over 50% of the votes cast) is required to recommend implementation of a Modification Proposal.
 In practice, this means under the current voting arrangements that a Modification Proposal can be recommended for implementation provided all Transporter representatives recommend implementation, plus just one Shipper representative (or, all Shipper representatives plus one Transporter representative).
 Therefore, only a minority of Shipper (or Transporter) support is required for what may be a fundamental change to the terms of their contract under the UNC.

 Furthermore, Modification Proposals originating from a licence condition tend, by definition, to be controversial, as they originate not from a signatory to the UNC, but from the Regulator.
-The effect of two-thirds majority voting is to increase the threat of appeal for Modification Proposals addressing a licence direction.
 In many cases, such as "Exit Reform", these proposals represent a fundamental change to the terms of the UNC.
 It is all the more important then, that materially affected parties have as full a voice as possible, but without creating an unreasonably high hurdle that might lead to filibustering by parties opposed to a change.
+Two-thirds majority voting ensures a greater proportion of minority views are considered when the Modification Panel decides whether to recommend implementation of a licence-originated Modification Proposal.